DEVOTIONALS

 (Matthew 25:40)

-Conversely, there are others that do not treat others as Jesus would.
+Conversely, there are others who don’t treat others as Jesus would.

 For I was hungry and you gave me nothing to eat,